ExpertLove/perfect-tower2-full-guide/README.md

 [(GO HOME)](#all-links-compendium)

-## Power Stone requirement
-All infinity stones have a 50 essence (In workshop-->stairs-->era-->Tab 3) requirement, a "prestige 3 times in (element) experiment in laboratory" requirement and a unique requirement based on the element shown below: \
- \
-Mine deeper than 100k in mine (Earth) \
-T8+ Boiler or higher obtained in factory (Fire) \
-1k museum neutral boost or greater in museum (Neutral)\
-1e10 or more crates in trading post (Air) \
-Total beacon tier of 100 or greater in construction firm (Nature) \
-100M power or more in power plant (Electricity) \
-100 shipments or more in shipyard (Water) \
-Tier 3 Cylindro Defeated in Statue of Cubos (Universal) \
-1000 arcade coins or more in arcade (Light) \
-12 or more maximised servers in headquarters (Darkness) \

 ## Adventure Guide
 I'll skip the basics to get to the non-obvious stuff.
 Almost everything in this game is based on your "current distance" to the middle of the maze, which is how many rooms you would have to cross to get back to the beginning.\
 \